Asymmetrical thermonuclear supernovae triggered by the tidal disruption of white dwarfs: Results from hydrodynamics

 The ejecta expand outward from the IMBH with very high velocities of $\sim 0.05\,c$, where $c$ is the speed of light.
 Figure \ref{fig:collage_vel_b0p15} is a collage of slices, passing through the IMBH, of the $b = 0.15$ encounter in the $xy$, $yz$, and $zx$ planes at $\sim 500 \s$.
 The arrows in each panel represent the projected radial velocities of the ejecta with respect to the IMBH in the respective planes.
 Almost all of the ejecta, except those bound to the IMBH, move outward ballistically.
 As inferred from Figures \ref{fig:mass_asym_0.15} and \ref{fig:mass_asym}, most of the ejecta are contained within a cone of $30^{\circ}$ about the $-x$ direction.
 In the following sections, we focus mainly on this region.

 In a standard TDE where the initial orbit of the star is assumed to be parabolic, $\sim 50\%$ of the initial mass is bound to the BH, and $\sim 50\%$ becomes unbound \citep[e.g.,][]{1988Natur.331..687H,1988Natur.333..523R}.
 However, extra energy from nuclear fusion results in larger fractions of mass becoming unbound and escaping with large velocities.
 Table \ref{tab:mass_energy} quantifies the dynamics of the unbound ejecta: the masses $\munb$, mass fractions $\funb$, kinetic energies $\EKunb$, and nickel masses $m$\,(\nifs).
 When $b = 0.20$, $\sim 56\%$ of the initial WD becomes unbound from the IMBH, similar to a standard TDE.
 As $b$ decreases, the unbound mass increases, with the $b = 0.10$ encounter resulting in $\sim 85\%$ of the initial WD mass becoming unbound.
 Therefore, the kinetic energies of the ejecta also increase with decreasing $b$, from $\sim 10^{51} \erg$ when $b = 0.20$ to $\sim 1.6\times10^{51} \erg$ when $b = 0.10$.
-The evolution of the ejecta at later times using 1D radiation hydrodynamics (see Section \ref{sect_rt}) shows fallback of some of the unbound material to the IMBH.
+The presented quantities are calculated at $150$ -- $200 \s$ after periapsis.
+At later times ($t \gtrsim 300 \s$), $\EKunb$ notably increase in the cases with little to no nuclear fusion and most fallback of material, i.e., $b = 0.20$ and $b = 0.19$, due to the formation of an evacuated region with very high velocities\footnote{Since we adopt Newtonian gravity, these velocities are likely overestimated.
+In reality, they would be limited by general relativity.} close to the IMBH (clearly seen in the top-left panel of Figure \ref{fig:collage_quants}, the $b = 0.20$ encounter).
+These high-velocity outflows are far less prominent in lower-$b$ encounters, where nuclear fusion causes the ejecta to expand and re-pressurize any evacuated region, resulting in little change to their $\EKunb$.
+This phenomenon is illustrated in Figure \ref{fig:kinE_unbound}, which shows the kinetic energy contribution from unbound material in different density ranges at $\sim 200 \s$ and $\sim 500 \s$, for different values of $b$.
+The evolution of the ejecta up to $1 \dy$ using 1D radiation hydrodynamics (see Section \ref{sect_rt}) shows fallback of some of the unbound material to the IMBH.
 Finally, the nickel masses increase with decreasing $b$, with almost $0.5 \Msun$ of \nifs\ being ejected when $b = 0.10$.